 · Butterfly Fun Facts: Find out 24 interesting facts about butterflies and their cycles.

-The Painted Lady Butterfly has a two-week life span during which time it fulfills its life cycle.
-Their life span greatly depends upon the climate.
+The Painted Lady Butterfly has a two-week life span during which time it fulfils its life cycle.
+Their life span is hugely dependent upon the climate.
 Usually, the Painted Lady Butterfly lives for one season or cycle.
 These butterflies are migratory so they continually brood and do not disperse.
 The male butterfly will defend territory by perching all afternoon.
-Once the female Painted Lady Butterfly finds a mate and the reproduction process occurs, she then lays her eggs on a leaf.
+Once the female Painted Lady Butterfly finds a mate and the reproduction process occurs, she then lays her eggs.

 The Egg Stage: